 Contributors Dropdown icon

-Defining brand salience
+What brand salience really means

 Brand salience can be defined as the likelihood that consumers will think about your brand when making a purchase.
-For instance, when want to but a to-go coffee, are you thinking of Starbucks, Dunkin' Donuts or something else?
+For instance, when you want to buy a to-go coffee, are you thinking of Starbucks, Dunkin' Donuts or something else?
 Whatever brand comes to mind first enjoys the highest brand salience specific to you.

 In Conceptualizing and measuring brand salience, Jenni Romaniuk and Byron Sharp write that "brand salience reflects the quantity and quality of the network of memory structures buyers hold about the brands."